top of page

 10.)
 Place the stuffed pepper half-sheet pan into the oven and bake for about 10-12 minutes, or until your personal preference.

 On each plate or bowl, ladle some of your creamy cheese sauce.
-Place your stuffed pepper on the plate and lightly dust with Big Dog Sauce's House Seasoning blend.
+Place your stuffed pepper on the plate and lightly dust with your favorite cajun spice blend.
 For the roasted poblano, the Green Chile sauce is a perfect match for the poblano and the cheese sauce.

 SEE SEPARATE POSTING FOR THE CREAMY CHEESE SAUCE